Guitar Fretboard Notes

 It's perfectly fine to create phrases in the opposite order: from the thinnest string (1st) to the thickest (6th), E B G D A E .

 Choose what works better for you!

 - E aster B unny G ets D runk A fter E aster

 - E very B oy G ets D izzy A round E lle

 For a more effective memorization, you should create your phrases ( there are endless possibilities ); here's one of my phrases, with Italian words: E mozionanti A vventure D ove G randi B arche E splodono .
 If you come up with something cool, please share it in the comments below!

 Probably you already noticed that there are 2 strings with note E: the lowest (6th) and the highest (1st).

 These strings, also called external strings (because they are at the upper and lower border of the fretboard) have different pitches, but their note names are the same .

-So actually we just have to memorize the notes of 5 strings!
+So we just have to memorize the notes of 5 strings!

-The notes on the 6th (thickest) string are the same of the 1st (thinnest) string!
-Click to zoom
+The notes on the 6th (thickest) string are the same as the 1st (thinnest) string!

 So far we've considered open strings only.
 Now it's time to think horizontally and put our attention on frets.